sayez10/ti-economic-equalization-overhaul-mod/README.md

 -A region's education is no longer reduced if its population declines due to natural causes during the monthly update.

+-Corruption in a nation now reduces the positive effects of many investment completitions: Income from Spoils, income increase from Funding, GDP growth from Economy, sustainability increase from Environment, democracy increase from government, education increase from Knowledge, cohesion move towards five from Knowledge, inequality reuction from Welfare, unrest reduction from Unity, miltech increase from Military.
+It also reduces a nation's research output.

 -Research output of nations has been re-balanced.
 A nation no longer receives a flat 7.5 + education monthly research, however its research also increases linearly with population, not at a ^1.1 rate as vanilla.
 The limit of the quadratic scaling with education > 12 (introduced with vanilla 0.4.1) has been removed.
 Low democracy (below 5) now reduces research output and the bonus of democracy above 5 on research output has been slightly increased).

+-Completing economy priority investments now also increases the price of fissiles, antimatter and exotics on the global market by a very small amount.

+-The direct investment code has been rewritten almost completely.
+The additional scaling with population (on top of that in the actual investment completion methods) was removed.
+The double-dipping of several effects was removed.
+All effects now use the same scaling for direct investments and priority investment completions.
+Nations with low GDP per capita now benefit for a lower cost for economy direct investments.
+To compensate for the much weaker effects of investment completitions in this mod, the cost of direct investments has been reduced significantly and the annual limit on direct investments in a nation has been increased substantially.

+-The limit of annual direct investments in a nation now scales linearly with GDP.
+To help develop small and especially poor nations, the limit of every nation is increased by a flat amount of 200.

 -A few variables have been made configurable in the Unity Mod Manager settings menu: IP output, research production, and control point cost.